 - It would help if you had a HackerRank for Work account.

 - You must have at least one test attempted by Candidates and their submissions pending for further evaluation.

-- Navigate to Tests and select the required test.
+- Navigate to the Tests page and select the required Test.

-- Click the Candidates tab, and select a Candidate entry that is pending evaluation.
+- Click the Candidates tab, and select a Candidate entry pending evaluation.

-- The Detailed Tab will show you if the candidate has submitted code that is plagiarized, as shown below.
-The image shows that the solution code to 'Question 3' is flagged for plagiarism.
+- The Attempt Activity Tab will show if the candidate has submitted code that has flagged as plagiarized, as shown below.

 - All candidates were attempting any test across any company on the entirety of the HackerRank for Work platform.

-- If a matched candidate is from the same test as the current one, you will be able to see the code match percentage, date of same/similar code submission, name of the test, the candidate email, with '(same test)' given next to the candidate name.
+- If a matched candidate is from the same test as the current one, you will be able to see the code match percentage, the date of the same/similar code submission, and the candidate's email.

 - If a matched candidate is from a different test, but you have access to the test, you will still be able to see the code match percentage, date of identical/similar code submission, name of the test, and the candidate email.

 - Note: If a matched candidate is from a different test that you do not have access to, you will still be able to see the code match percentage date of duplicate/similar code submission but not the test name or candidate email.